zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 Yes, you can set the properties.elasticProfile.maintainDesiredCount bool property to true.

 It creates a new CG for every CG that is being deleted/detached from the NGroups.
-It tries to maintain the desiredCount property of the NGroups to its set value.
+It tries to maintain the desiredCount property of the NGroups to it's set value.

-It is useful when you want to use the NGroups as a *pool* which automatically gets replenished when you take away CGs from the pool for your workload scenarios.
+It's useful when you want to use the NGroups as a *pool* which automatically gets replenished when you take away CGs from the pool for your workload scenarios.

 It's a nullable bool property.
 If you omit it for subsequent NGroups PUT/update calls, it doesn't reset to false.
 To reset, you must explicitly set it to false.
 When it's null/false, and when a CG is deleted/detached from the NGroups, the NGroup’s desiredCount property reduces accordingly.